kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 it admits the first change before seeing the second.
 This race condition is accepted as working as intended.

-The atomic resize requirement should be reevaluated in the context of pod-level resources.
+The atomic resize requirement may be reevaluated in the context of pod-level resources.

 ### Actuating Resizes